THE EMPRESS HAS NO CLOTHES: Beyoncé and The Quixotic Search for a Black Feminist Icon

 “I grew up in Kansas City, Kansas, and grew up in the language of the oppressed and the oppressor.
 I just felt that it was time to talk about that.
 It made me want to continue to unite people with music and bring awareness to the working class, the have-nots, and those who are discriminated against. “… I consider myself to be part of the other just by being a woman and being black.
 There’s still certain stereotypes that I have to fight off, and there’s still a certain struggle that we all individually have to go through.”

-Beyoncé is an entertainer, while there is a long tradition of black entertainers who have also chosen to be political and social activists, not every celebrity has the necessary political knowledge, intellectual maturity and skills to function in such a role.
+Beyoncé is an entertainer, while there is a long tradition of black entertainers who have also chosen to be political and social activists, not every celebrity has the necessary political knowledge, intellectual maturity, and skills to function in such a role.
 There is often a political and economic price to pay for such a sacrifice.
-This is an issue that is not just about race, the Country music group the Dixie Chicks, made up of white southern women paid a heavy price for publicly criticizing former President George W. Bush about the Iraq War.
+This is an issue that is not just about race, the country music group the Dixie Chicks, made up of white southern women paid a heavy price for publicly criticizing former President George W. Bush about the Iraq War.
 Radio stations stopped playing their music and they received death threats.
-It is understandable if someone is not willing to pay the high price of being an entertain who expresses political opinions and engages in political activity.
+It is understandable if someone is not willing to pay the high price of being an entertainer who expresses political opinions and engages in political activity.

 Beyoncé is not known for giving cerebral interviews and she hardly engages in discussing social problems.
-She has however, offered opinions on gender inequality something that fits in with her ‘girl power’ image.
+She has, however, offered opinions on gender inequality, something that fits in with her ‘girl power’ image.
 “You know, equality is a myth, and for some reason, everyone accepts the fact that women don’t make as much money as men do.
 I don’t understand that.
 Why do we have to take a backseat?
 I truly believe that women should be financially independent from their men.
 And let’s face it, money gives men the power to run the show.
 It gives men the power to define value.
 They define what’s sexy.
 And men define what’s feminine.
 It’s ridiculous.”

 I agree with Beyoncé that “equality is a myth,” but not with what she imagines is the source of gender inequality nor the simple solution to resolving it.
 In the case of black women who have always been in the labor force, functioning as breadwinners for their families by working as domestics, cooks and washerwomen; their monetary earnings led to accusations of emasculating black men not equality( see Daniel Patrick Moynihan’s report on black Matriarchy).
-Perhaps that is why the super successful Beyoncé, who earns tens of millions of dollars annually is careful to characterize herself as “Mrs. Carter,” less she be accused of emasculating Jay-Z. The inequality of women to men in our society is rooted in the fundamental belief that women and their labor are of lesser value; that women are less capable and that the domestic sphere is women’s natural habitat.
+Perhaps that is why the super successful Beyoncé, who earns tens of millions of dollars annually is careful to characterize herself as “Mrs. Carter,” lest she be accused of emasculating Jay-Z. The inequality of women to men in our society is rooted in the fundamental belief that women and their labor are of lesser value; that women are less capable and that the domestic sphere is women’s natural habitat.
 While income equality plays a role in female oppression, it is simplistic to believe that the realization of gender equality is a matter of financial parity.

 Beyoncé’s statement suggests that gender oppression is something that takes place only within the confines of a woman’s intimate relationship, and that is where the matter of inequality should be legislated and resolved.
 However, gender inequality is ingrained into all our institutions, the body politic, our houses of worship, educational institutions and more.
 Take the case of the black church in America where the majority of the congregation are black women and they are the ones who provide the tithes that keep the church operational, but it is black men who are at the helm of the pulpit.
 In October, 2013 Pastor Marvin Winans reportedly refused to offer a public blessing to the son of a single mother congregant in his The Perfecting Church in Detroit, the reason given that Pastor Winans has a policy of not publicly blessing the children of unwed mothers.

 The midnight digital release of the album was not a creative strategy, or an anti-music establishment strategy, but a marketing strategy.
 Beyoncé’s last album “4” was not as successful as her previous album.
-The primary purpose of Beyoncé’s music is to maintain the value of what has been described as her “carefully curated brand” which allows her to sell her fragrances, her clothing line and the products she endorses like Pepsi and L’Oreal cosmetics.
+The primary purpose of Beyoncé’s music is to maintain the value of what has been described as her “carefully curated brand” which allows her to sell her fragrances, her clothing line and the products she endorses like Pepsi and L’Oréal cosmetics.
 Beyoncé proclaims herself to be an “independent woman.”
 I would suggest that we do not actually know who is the Wizard behind the Beyoncé pop culture illusion that is hypnotizing the world.
 The public support of highly visible women will always be beneficial to the feminism movement.
-Feminism however, is not a product or a brand it does not need celebrity endorsers.
+Feminism, however, is not a product or a brand it does not need celebrity endorsers.